SolaceLabs/solace-pretty-dump/README.md

  - Indent: integer, default==2; ≥ 0 normal, = 00 no payload, ≤ -0 one-line mode
  - Shortcut mode: first arg looks like a topic, or starts '[qbf]:', assume defaults
     • Or if first arg parses as integer, select as indent, rest default options
- - Additional non-ordered args: --count, --filter, --selector, --trim
+ - Additional args: --count, --filter, --selector, --trim, --ts, --raw, --compressed
+ - Any JCSMP Session property (use --defaults to see all)
  - Environment variables for decoding charset and colour mode

-prettydump -hm for more help on indent, count, Seletor, Filter, charsets, and colours
+prettydump -hm  for more help on indent, additional parameters, charsets, and colours prettydump -he  for examples
 ```